Noschvie/semantic-knx-gateway/Readme.md

 - [Docker](https://www.docker.com/) and Docker Compose
 - A KNX/IP interface reachable on the network (tunnelling mode)
-- An ETS KNX IoT TTL export of your installation
+- An ETS KNX TTL export of your installation

 ---